Diarmait Mac Murchada: Exile and return

 In 1166, Ireland's High King and Mac Murchada's main ally Muirchertach Ua Lochlainn had fallen, and a large coalition led by Tigernán Ua Ruairc (Mac Murchada's arch enemy) marched on Leinster.
 The new High King Ruaidrí Ua Conchobair deposed Mac Murchada from the throne of Leinster.
 Mac Murchada fled to Wales and from there to England and France seeking the support of Henry II of England in the recruitment of soldiers to reclaim his kingship.
 Henry authorised Diarmait to seek help from the soldiers and mercenaries in his kingdom.
 Those who agreed to help included Richard de Clare and half-brothers Robert FitzStephen and Maurice FitzGerald.
 Robert was accompanied by his half-nephew Robert de Barry.
 Strongbow was offered Diarmait's daughter Aoife in marriage and promised the kingship of Leinster on Diarmait's death.
 Robert and Maurice were promised lands in Wexford and elsewhere for their services.

 On returning to Wales, Robert FitzStephen helped him organise a mercenary army of English and Welsh soldiers.
 Landing at Bannow Bay, they laid siege to Wexford which fell in May 1169.
 After a period of inactivity, they went on to raid the Kingdom of Ossory.
 They then launched raids in the territories of the Uí Tuathail, the Uí Broin, and Uí Conchobhair Failghe.
 Mac Murchada gambled that King Ruaidrí would not hurt the Leinster hostages which he had, which included Mac Murchada's son, Conchobar Mac Murchada.
-However, Ua Ruairc forced his hand and they were all killed.
 Although he had been distracted by disturbances elsewhere in the kingdom, King Ruaidrí could no longer ignore this powerful force.